 There are, however, significant problems with the health care law that must be addressed.
 Long Islanders are suffering due to increasing health insurance premiums, high deductibles, and narrow health provider networks that prevent them from seeing the doctors they want to see.

-In 2017, Congress will work to repeal and replace the Affordable Care Act.
-I will continue to fight for and support reform measures that empower patients while simultaneously reducing costs, such as fostering competition by allowing consumers to purchase insurance across state lines.
+As Congress works to repeal and replace the Affordable Care Act.
+I will continue to fight for and support reform measures that empower patients while simultaneously reducing costs.
 And I will fight to protect my constituents and support maintaining provisions of the Affordable Care Act that have been beneficial to Long Islanders, including ensuring coverage regardless of pre-existing conditions and eliminating lifetime caps.

 I am committed to continuing to work across the aisle to achieve targeted reforms and am hopeful that Congress can make improvements that increase choice and lower costs for consumers.